samvloeberghs/ng-vikings-2017-workshop/README.md

 We'll guide you trough a strategy to be cache the data and make the application available offline.

-## Moving from a mobile app to a progressive web app
+## Moving to a progressive web app

-To start this part of the workshop, checkout the `part-4` "mobile to pwa" branch.
+To start this part of the workshop, checkout the `part-4` "moving to pwa" branch.

 We won't be building this application for deployment as a mobile app, but we will be serving it as a mobile web-app.